 Going through the court system is a very stressful and daunting task.
 Make sure to take care of your health and other needs.
 Understand that sometimes it gets darkest before the dawn.
 Trust your attorney and do your part.

-M. Colin Bresee is a very experienced attorney.
-He knows the ins and the outs of the criminal system and all the players involved.
-Let him assess your discovery and give you his advice and opinion on how to proceed.
-Contact our office for a consultation.
+Sadly, I cannot access your discovery until I am your attorney.
+I have decades of experience as an attorney dealing with all types of discovery.
+I know the ins and the outs of the criminal system and all the players involved.
+Let me assess your discovery and give you advice and opinion on how to proceed.
+Contact our office for a consultation at (303) 377-0100.